-8.3.1 File Metadata
+10.3.1 Case and File Metadata

-The ISB-CGC hosts several metadata tables to help users determine which files are available in Google BigQuery.
-Preview and query these tables conveniently and interactively from the BigQuery web UI or scripting languages such as R and Python, or the command-line using the cloud SDK utility bq.
+The ISB-CGC hosts several metadata tables in Google BigQuery to help users find GDC files in Google Cloud Storage (GCS) or PDC files in Amazon Web Services (AWS) cloud storage.
+Preview and query these tables from the BigQuery web UI or scripting languages such as R and Python, or the command-line using the cloud SDK utility bq.